gbdev/gb-asm-tutorial/src/part3/story-screen.md

 # Story Screen

-The story screens shows a basic generic story on 2 pages.
-Afterwards it sends the player to the gameplay game state.
+The story screen shows a basic story on 2 pages.
+Afterwards, it sends the player to the gameplay game state.

 ![GalacticArmada-1.png](../assets/part3/img/GalacticArmada-1.png)
 ![GalacticArmada-2.png](../assets/part3/img/GalacticArmada-2.png)